-- 1) GCR Unsolicited Retry: This delivery method preemptively retransmits a frame one or more times (up to a certain retry limit), to increase the probability of successful delivery at the STAs (see Fig. 1b).
-The retransmission of these frames is implementation-dependent.
-In this way, the mechanism aims to improve the reliability of the legacy multicast without introducing the overhead of an acknowledgment mechanism. - 2) Directed Multicast Service: This mechanism basically converts multicast to unicast (as illustrated in Fig. 1c for two groupcast members).
+1) GCR Unsolicited Retry: This delivery method preemptively retransmits a frame one or more times (up to a certain retry limit), to increase the probability of successful delivery at the STAs [see Fig. 1(b)].
+The retransmission of these frames is implementation dependent.
+In this way, the mechanism aims to improve the reliability of the legacy multicast without introducing the overhead of an acknowledgment mechanism.

+2) Directed Multicast Service: This mechanism basically converts multicast to unicast (as shown Fig. 1(c) for two groupcast members).
 In this way, the frames transmitted to a multicast address are transmitted individually to each of the associated STAs that belong to the multicast group.
-The individually addressed frames will therefore be retransmitted until an ACK is received by the AP, or the retransmission count limit is exceeded (in which case the frame is discarded).
-Even though this mechanism provides very high reliability, it is also very inefficient as the resources consumed increase linearly with the number of group members. - 3) GCR Block Ack: This mechanism extends the Block Ack mechanism (already defined in the current version of the 802.11 standard) to account for group addressed frames as follows.
-In the original mechanism, the sender transmitted a burst of data frames to one destination, and then explicitly requested an ACK to the receiving station.
-In this case, the AP transmits a number of data frames to the GCR group address, and then polls each or some of the destination STAs using a BlockAckRequest frame, while each recipient of a BlockAckRequest replies immediately (after a SIFS time).
-In the rest of the paper, we will assume that the AP polls each destination before sending a new burst of frames.
+The individually addressed frames will therefore be retransmitted until an ACK is received by the AP or until the retransmission count limit is exceeded.
+(In which case, the frame is discarded.)
+Although this mechanism provides very high reliability, it is also very inefficient as the resources consumed increase linearly with the number of group members.
+3) GCR Block Ack: This mechanism extends the Block Ack mechanism (already defined in the current version of the 802.11 standard) to account for group addressed frames as follows.
+In the original mechanism, the sender transmitted a burst of data frames to one destination and then explicitly requested an ACK to the receiving STA.
+In this case, the AP transmits a number of data frames to the GCR group address and then polls each or some of the destination STAs using a BlockAck-Request frame, whereas each recipient of a BlockAckRequest replies immediately (after a short interframe space (SIFS) time).
+In the remainder of this paper, we will assume that the AP polls each destination before sending a new burst of frames.

-4) GCR Delayed Block Ack: In addition to the above mechanisms, included in the 802.11aa standard, we will also analyze the following delayed version of the GCR Block Ack scheme.
+4) GCR Delayed Block Ack: In addition to the given mechanisms, which are included in the 802.11aa standard, we will also analyze the following delayed version of the GCR Block Ack scheme.
 While this scheme is not explicitly included as part of the 802.11aa standard, it builds on the standardized Delayed Block Ack operation for unicast, extending it to multicast.
-Similarly to the previous scheme (which we hereafter will refer to with GCR Immediate Block Ack to avoid confusion), the AP first transmits a burst of frames and then polls each intended destination.
-However, in this case, both the Block-AckRequest and the BlockAck frames are acknowledged with an ACK frame, and after receiving a BlockAckRequest the recipient starts a backoff process before sending the BlockAck frame, c.f., Fig. 1e.
+Similar to the previous scheme (which we hereafter will refer to as GCR Immediate Block Ack to avoid confusion), the AP first transmits a burst of frames and then polls each intended destination.
+However, in this case, both the BlockAckRequest and the BlockAck frames are acknowledged with an ACK frame, and after receiving a BlockAckRequest, the recipient starts a backoff process before sending the BlockAck frame, cf., Fig. 1(e).

-Despite this variety of mechanisms, the amendment provides no guidelines to choose the most efficient for a given scenario.
-This is the main motivation of this paper, which we tackle in the next two sections: we first provide a performance analysis of each of the mechanisms to understand their benefits and limitations, and then propose an algorithm that selects the best performing algorithm depending on the WLAN scenario.
+Despite this variety of mechanisms, the amendment provides no guidelines to choosing the most efficient for a given scenario.
+This is the main motivation of this paper, which we tackle in Sections III and IV.
+We first provide a performance analysis of each of the mechanisms to understand their benefits and limitations, and then propose an algorithm that selects the best performing algorithm depending on the WLAN scenario.